sneekr-a/webscraper/README.md

 # webscraper

 todo:
-an actual ui
-offload most of main to scraper class (done) add config file to read in options
+add config file to read in options(done 12/15
-    ->make option subclass
+    ->make option subclass(nulled)
-add options to use a writefile and index-based url stepping for scrape add ability to specify multiple xpaths for scrape add ability to specify multiple search terms change search method to be better
+add options to use a writefile to store queries add option to use index-based paging add ability to specify multiple xpaths for scrape add ability to specify multiple search terms change search method to be better